GokhanOzturkIO/SecondWeek-Problems/SecondWeekQuestionsAndAnswers.md

     ```

 9. How is Conventional Notation represented?
+    In Kotlin, conventional notation for Double numbers can be expressed as "172.3" or "172.3e10", while for Float numbers it can be represented as "172.3f" or "172.3F".

 10. How is the underscore (_) used in numerical variables?
 How does Kotlin interpret this?
 11. What do we compare with `==`?
 What do we compare with `===`?